BIRD OF THE WEEK: 6/20/2014

-Northern populations of the species overwinter in Mexican thorn scrub, where the birds share habitat with Varied Bunting, Black-capped Vireo, and Rufous Hummingbird.
+Northern populations of the Elf Owl migrate south to Mexico.
+Overwintering in Mexican thorn scrub, the birds share habitat with Varied Bunting, Black-capped Vireo, and Rufous Hummingbird.
 This species is benefiting from ABC's efforts to "bring back the birds" in this area, with our focus on conserving geographically linked habitats both north and south.

 Donate to support ABC's conservation mission!